To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Everyone assumes they can cope without their unlimited data while living abroad.
 Seeing thousands of tourists a day, I know this is a far-off idealization.
-The days of looking at a physical map, or even seeking out a brochure rack to find a particular company phone number are long gone.
+The days of looking at a physical map, or even seeking out a brochure rack to find a particular company and info are long gone.
 And I mean looong.
-(Seriously I can't recall the last time I held a physical map...)
+(Seriously I can’t recall the last time I held a physical map…)

 I found the best way for me to navigate living abroad in a smart phone world is to have one American phone, and one Italian phone.
 It can get frustrating, but it’s the best way for me to have everything I need.